I learned the Reverse Glass Technique, a long time ago, from my Mom who loved to paint.

 4. Color in the remaining sections.
 Make sure to get the colors as close as possible.
 Here is the back of the glass with the full design colored in.

-Marvy Uchida also makes this Decocolor Remover which I absolutely love.
+Marvy Uchida also makes a DecoColor Paint Marker Remover* which I absolutely love.
 It has saved me on more than one occasion.
 It works wonderful to correct any mistakes you make.
 I recommend you pick one of those up also.
 (FYI: it also removes alcohol ink from non porous surfaces)